We’re officially getting closer to a new era of Harry Potter fandom as the long-awaited TV series prepares to begin production in mid 2025.

 As such, showrunners have been adamant that they intend to do right by the Potterverse and unveil a new and equally magical cast for its next iteration.

-After much speculation, actor John Lithgow, 79, has officially signed on to play Dumbledore, the multi-layered headmaster of Hogwarts School of Witchcraft and Wizardry.
+After much speculation, actor John Lithgow, 79, has been officially signed on to play Dumbledore, the multi-layered headmaster of Hogwarts School of Witchcraft and Wizardry.

 Confirming the news with ScreenRant‘s Liam Crowley, Lithgow admitted to feeling nervous about the sheer scope of the commitment at first.